 I use my hand-cranked pasta roller, the little machine works great.
 However, if you have the skills, the same results can be achieved with a rolling pin.

 When using the pasta roller, if the dough is sticking to the roller or the noodles are sticking together, it’s not the fault of the pasta roller.
 It’s because the dough is too wet.

 The type, blend, brands of flour, the temperature and humidity of your kitchen, the size of the eggs, all of these things can affect the dough.
 If you have to add a lot of flour when cutting your pasta, your dough is too wet and will stick.

 Having said that, a recipe can be a good guide, a place to start, but you must be prepared to tweak the dough to get it just right.
 Great cooks rely on recipes, however, I hope only to a certain point!!!

-Cooks that rely only on strict formulated recipes miss out on what is really important – recipes should teach us how to cook, not just follow step by step instructions.
+Cooks that rely only on strictly formulated recipes miss out on what is really important – recipes should teach us how to cook, not just follow step-by-step instructions.

 Once you start rolling the dough, you want to use the threefold method.
-Folding the pasta dough several times with the threefold, will ensure an even size and rolling of the dough.
+Folding the pasta dough several times threefold, will ensure an even size and rolling of the dough.

-Melted Cherry Tomatoes, Six Yolk Pasta, E.V.O and Parmesan
+Melted Cherry Tomatoes, Six Yolk Pasta, E.V.O.O and Parmesan